 Most of my lessons had no plan for how students would think.
 They were just topics.
 As a result, I stood in front of my class and told them a bunch of information that they were then supposed to remember.

-The piece I was missing is called the thinking skill.
+What I really needed to write was a lesson objective.
+And a key piece I was missing is called the thinking skill.